vuejs/v2.vuejs.org/src/v2/guide/instance.md

 vm.b = 'hi'
 ```

 Then changes to `b` will not trigger any view updates.
-If you know you'll need a property later, but it starts out empty or non-existent, you'll just need to set some initial value.
+If you know you'll need a property later, but it starts out empty or non-existent, you'll need to set some initial value.
 For example:

 ``` js
 data: {